benbaptist/storify/README.md

 # Storify

-Storify is a lightweight Python-based database system that utilizes msgpack for efficient data serialization.
-It provides a robust framework for data storage and retrieval, with an optional ORM model for interaction with data.
+Storify is a dead-simple, lightweight Python database library that uses msgpack for efficient data serialization.

+It provides a framework for data storage and retrieval, with an optional ORM model for interaction with data.

 Storify supports automatic backups and error handling, ensuring data integrity and reliability.
-Easily create, rename, and remove databases while benefiting from a logging mechanism that tracks all operations.

 ## Features

 - Create and manage multiple msgpack-based databases with ease.
 - Lightweight ORM-esque model for easy interaction with data.
 - Automatic backups and data flushing to prevent data loss.
-- Built-in error handling to manage database corruption and loading issues.
+- Built-in error handling to automatically recover from database corruption and loading issues.
 - Configurable save intervals for optimized performance.

 ## Installation